-Professional services and consultant services include services that are of an advisory nature, provide personal expertise and/or recommend a course of action, and have an end product that is basically a transmittal of information related to County programs.
-Providers are selected on the basis of qualification, subject to the negotiation of a fair and reasonable compensation.
+Professional services and consultant services include services that are of an advisory nature, provide personal expertise and/or recommend a course of action, and have an end product that provides a transmittal of information related to County programs.
+Providers are selected on the basis of qualifications, subject to the negotiation of a fair and reasonable compensation.

-Consultant contracts under this section do not include attorney services contracts that are handled through County Counsel, District Attorney and Risk Management and approved by the Board.
-Architect and engineer services contracts are discussed in Manual Section 4.10 (f).
+Consultant contracts under this section do not include attorney services contracts that are handled through County Counsel, Public Defender's Office, District Attorney and Risk Management and approved by the Board.